Momen Docs

 For more detailed information on CSR, SSR, and SSG, please refer to publicly available online resources.

-Sitemap: Links included can be generated using path parameters
+• Sitemap: Links included can be generated using path parameters.

-Page Generation: In SSG, since pages need to be pre-generated at publication, the system will generate pages based on the set range of path parameters.
+• Page Generation: In SSG, since pages need to be pre-generated at publication, the system will generate pages based on the set range of path parameters.

-Sources of path parameters values include:
+Sources of path parameter values include:

-Static Data: Manually input fixed values
+• Static Data: Manually input fixed values.

-Database: Dynamically obtain values from the database, requiring table and field selection, and filter configuration
+• Database: Dynamically obtain values from the database, requiring table and field selection, and filter configuration.

-Static data and database data will be used together to generate sitemaps and pages
+Static data and database data will be used together to generate sitemaps and pages.

 A sitemap is used to inform search engines about the pages on a website, helping them better understand the overall structure of the site and improve crawling efficiency and accuracy.